dhellmann/pymotw-3/source/base64/index.rst

     :literal:
     :start-after: #end_pymotw_header

-The output shows the 168 bytes of the original source expand to 224 bytes after being encoded.
+The input must be a byte string, so the unicode string is first encoded to UTF-8.
+The output shows the 185 bytes of the UTF-8 source expand to 248 bytes after being encoded.

 .. note::